Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Applications

+The authors in \cite{ZhenIoT2022} developed a multi-agent RL cooperative caching framework which allows edge servers cooperatively learn the optimal caching decision.
+Each edge server acts as an agent to individually perform the action to predict the location and content request of IIoT devices by applying the K-order Markov chain and long short term memory (LSTM).
+The proposed approach is capable of both improving the cache hit ratio and reducing content access delay.
 The trade-off between the reliability of a communication message and its latency is studied in \cite{huang2020wireless} for an industrial IoT application.
 To study this trade-off, the impact of the age of information that is received by the plant(s) from the central controller is investigated.
 This is done by obtaining the value function of every possible code length through value iteration algorithm.
-To be able to run a value iteration algorithm, the interaction of the central controller with the whole system, including the plants, is modelled by a semi Markov decision process.
-Therein, the length of error correction codes is designed considering the current state of the system rather than considering just the CSI of the communication channel.
+To be able to run a value iteration algorithm, the interaction of the central controller with the whole system, including the plants, is modelled by a semi-Markov decision process.
+Therein, the length of error correction codes is designed considering the current state of the system rather than considering only the channel state information (CSI) of the communication network.
 In that sense, the error correction block of the agents are co-designed with their control policy block.